qwertyuiop1234578/VILLONES_SW2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 Description of the project in details.
+This project is a resume using html and css.

 Guiding Question:
-- What is the project
+- What is the project?
 - Whats the purpose
 - What are key components
 - What technology used and how it is used